ritinmandal/ritinmandal/README.md

 ## 👨‍💻 About Me

-I'm a passionate **Front-end Developer** who loves creating beautiful and responsive web applications.
-While front-end is my playground, I also enjoy experimenting with a bit of back-end to keep things dynamic and complete.
+“I’m a Front-end Developer dedicated to transforming ideas into elegant, user-friendly web applications.
+With a strong eye for design and a focus on performance, I build interfaces that are both beautiful and functional.
+Beyond front-end, I explore back-end technologies to create seamless, end-to-end digital experiences.”

 ---